Assault and Battery Penalties and Sentencing

 - The seriousness of the injury.

 The type of weapon used makes a difference in the assault and battery penalties that will be assessed.
-While states like Michigan do not single out particular weapons for different treatment, states like California do as California has specified different punishments for different types of weapons.
+While states like Michigan do not single out particular weapons for different treatment, California has specified different punishments for different types of weapons.
 For example: